Megan Bartlett: Ball State

 On July 22, 2015, Bartlett was named head coach of the Ball State Cardinals softball team.
 As the head coach at Ball State for five seasons, she led the program to a 141–108 overall record while registering three consecutive 30-win seasons from 2017 to 2019.
 Over that stretch, she helped lead the Cardinals to the 2018 Mid-American Conference (MAC) West Division title with that season's 37 victories, marking the fourth-most wins in a single season in program history.

 Texas

 On June 26, 2020, Bartlett was named an assistant coach of the Texas Longhorns softball team.
 In her first season with Texas in 2021, she helped lead them to a 43–14 overall record, a No. 12 final ranking and a berth in the NCAA Stillwater Super Regional.
 The team set program records for team batting average, (.342), slugging (.561) and on-base percentage (.419).
-During her second season with Texas in 2022, she helped lead the team to a 47–22–1 record, and their first Women's College World Series appearance.
+During her second season with Texas in 2022, she helped lead the team to a 47–22–1 record, and their first appearance in the Women's College World Series championship series.